-PHY-1021 Introduction to Newtonian Mechanics (4) fall/spring
+PHY 1021 Introduction to Newtonian Mechanics (4)

 Students taking this one-semester course study the fundamental topics necessary for further study in physical sciences and engineering technologies.
-The topics covered are: systems of units, converting units, one- and two-dimensional kinematics, vectors, Newton's Laws of Motion, and static equilibrium and torque.
-3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: None.
+The topics covered are: systems of units; converting units; one- and two-dimensional kinematics; vectors; Newton's Laws of Motion; and static equilibrium and torque; 3 hours of lecture, 3 hours of laboratory per week.
+Prerequisite: None

-PHY-1022 Energy Conservation and Equil (4) fall/spring
+PHY 1022 Energy Conservation and Equilibrium (4)

-This one-semester course is a continuation of PHY-1021 Introduction to Newtonian Mechanics.
+This one-semester course is a continuation of PHY 1021.
 It is designed to familiarize the student with the concepts of work, energy, power, impulse-momentum, and the laws of conservation.
 These concepts are used to investigate both translational and rotational motion.
-Other topics covered include elasticity and the physics of static and dynamic fluids.
-3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: PHY-1021.
+Other topics covered include elasticity and the physics of static and dynamic fluids; 3 hours of lecture, 3 hours of laboratory per week.
+Prerequisite: PHY 1021

-PHY-1030 General Physics (4)
+PHY 1030 General Physics (4)

-This one semester, general physics course has the purpose of introducing the student to basic classical physics.
-Topics include: Newtonian mechanics, elasticity, fluids, heat transfer, gas laws, some thermodynamics, and DC and AC circuits.
-3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: MAT-1100 or equivalent.
+This one-semester, general physics course has the purpose of introducing the student to basic classical physics.
+Topics include Newtonian mechanics, elasticity, fluids, heat transfer, gas laws, some thermodynamics, and DC/AC circuits; 3 hours of lecture, 3 hours of laboratory per week.
+Prerequisite: MAT 1100 or equivalent

-PHY-1041 Physics I (4)
+PHY 1041 Physics I (4)

 The purpose of this course is to give the student in engineering technology a thorough study of the basic principles of physics.
-Topics covered in this course are systems of measurement; dynamics, including motion, acceleration, forces producing motion, work, energy, and power; momentum and the conservation laws; statics, including concurrent and noncurrent forces; fluids, including properties of gases, fluid pressure, density, buoyancy, and hydraulics.
-Previous successful completion of a course in physics is highly desirable.
-3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: None.
-Co-requisite: MAT-1420 or equivalent.
+Topics covered in this course are systems of measurement; dynamics (including motion, acceleration, forces producing motion, work, energy, and power); momentum and the conservation laws; statics (including concurrent and nonconcurrent forces); and fluids (including properties of gases, fluid pressure, density, buoyancy, and hydraulics).
+Previous successful completion of a course in physics is highly desirable; 3 hours of lecture, 3 hours of laboratory per week.
+Prerequisite: Concurrent enrollment in MAT 1420 or equivalent

-PHY-1042 Physics II (4)
+PHY 1042 Physics II (4)

-This course is a continuation of Physics I for electrical engineering technology and computer engineering technology students.
+This course is a continuation of PHY 1041 for electrical engineering technology and computer engineering technology students.
 Emphasis is on understanding basic physical concepts that relate both to practical situations and to subsequent technical courses.
-Topics include heat, wave motion, electrical and magnetic field theory, electricity, light, and semi-conductor physics.
-3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: PHY-1041 or 1022.
+Topics include heat; wave motion; electrical and magnetic field theory; electricity; light; and semi-conductor physics; 3 hours of lecture, 3 hours of laboratory per week.
+Prerequisite: PHY 1041 or 1022

-PHY-1043 Physics II for Architectural Programs (3)
+PHY 1043 Physics II for Architectural Programs (3)

-This course for architectural students is a continuation of Physics I and is a study of heat, including specific heat, latent heat, and heat transfer; wave motion, light, including such topics as mirrors, lenses, refraction, interference, and polarization; electricity, including such topics as electrical and magnetic field theory, light, solid-state physics, current, DC series and parallel circuits, energy, power, and AC series circuits.
-3 hours of lecture per week.
-Prerequisite: PHY-1041 or PHY-1022.
+This course for architectural students is a continuation of PHY 1041 and is a study of heat (including specific heat, latent heat, and heat transfer); wave motion; light, (including such topics as mirrors, lenses, refraction, interference, and polarization); and electricity (including such topics as electrical and magnetic field theory; light; solid-state physics; current; DC series and parallel circuits; energy; power; and AC series circuits); 3 hours of lecture per week.
+Prerequisite: PHY 1041 or 1022

-PHY-2041 Fundamentals of Physics I with Calculus (4) spring
+PHY 2041 Fundamentals of Physics I with Calculus (4)

-This course, an alternative for Physics 1041, is intended for engineering technology students who have demonstrated an above-average ability in verbal skills and mathematics and whose mathematics and science preparation includes algebra, plane trigonometry, and basic physics.
-Prior completion of a course in calculus or concurrent enrollment in Calculus (MAT-1520) is required.
-Topics covered are systems of measurement; dynamics, including motion, acceleration, forces producing motion; work, energy, and power; momentum and conservation laws; statics, including concurrent and nonconcurrent forces; and fluids, including properties of gases, fluid pressure, density, buoyancy, and hydraulics.
-3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: MAT-1420.
-Co-requisite: MAT-1520.
+This course, an alternative for Physics 1041, is intended for engineering technology students who have demonstrated above-average ability in verbal skills and mathematics and whose mathematics and science preparation includes algebra, plane trigonometry, and basic physics.
+Prior completion of a course in calculus or concurrent enrollment in MAT 1520 is required.
+Topics covered are systems of measurement; dynamics (including motion, acceleration, forces producing motion); work, energy, and power; momentum and conservation laws; statics (including concurrent and nonconcurrent forces); and fluids (including properties of gases, fluid pressure, density, buoyancy, and hydraulics); 3 hours of lecture, 3 hours of laboratory per week.
+Prerequisite: MAT 1420, concurrent enrollment in MAT 1520

-PHY-2042 Fundamentals of Physics II with Calculus (4) fall
+PHY 2042 Fundamentals of Physics II with Calculus (4)